Header image courtesy of Sushi Hisayoshi

 This new venture from Masataka “Masa” Fujisawa sees the acclaimed chef move out of the quiet Wan Chai street where he racked up accolades at Rozan and Sushi Masataka to a sleek 21-seater in the heart of Central.
 There is a private room decorated beautifully in a traditional Japanese style, but those who enjoy watching a master excel at his art should reserve a seat at the blond hinoki wood bar—and the floor-to-ceiling windows providing wraparound views of skyscrapers and heritage buildings don’t hurt, either.

-In keeping with his unconventional and detail-oriented style, much of Chef Fujisawa’s omakase menu (starting from $1,980 for lunch) makes use of fish that has been dry-aged to enhance its taste and texture.
-Its speciality, the ankimo monaka, is unlike the typical dishing of monkfish in their use of the liver portion.
-When paired with a crisp outer shell of thin wafer, the contrast of the creaminess makes for a multisensory bite.
+In keeping with his unconventional and detail-oriented style, much of Chef Fujisawa’s omakase menu makes use of fish that has been dry-aged to enhance its taste and texture.
+Its speciality, the ankimo monaka, is unlike the typical dishing of monkfish in its use of the liver portion.
+When paired with the crisp outer shell of a thin wafer, the contrast of the creaminess makes for a multisensory bite.
 Like with Sushi Masataka, there is a full sake cellar here, allowing diners to try exclusive and sought-after bottles.

 Masa Hong Kong, 5/F, CCB Tower, 3 Connaught Road Central, Central | (+852) 2131 1303

-Sushi Gin’s weekday omakase lunch ($1,680) includes an appetiser, assorted sushi, soup, and a dessert, while more elaborate options with sashimi and hot dishes can go past the $2,000 mark.
+Sushi Gin’s weekday omakase lunch includes an appetiser, assorted sushi, soup, and a dessert.
 Those who enjoy all things seared or bruléed are well-suited to Sushi Gin, where the chefs are a dab hand with the torch.
 Presentation is often playful, with dishes coming in animal-shaped utensils and pots, and sometimes with an interactive element.

 Sushi Gin, 27/F, Zing!, 38 Yiu Wah Street, Causeway Bay | (+852) 2151 1888